remotesensinginfo/rsgislib/doc/python/source/about.rst

 **Do you offer training on RSGISLib?**

-RSGISLib is taught as part of the Masters course at Aberystwyth University.
-The notes for the Python course, which include a chapter using RSGISLib for object based classification are available `bitbucket.org/petebunting/python-tutorial-for-spatial-data-processing <https://bitbucket.org/petebunting/python-tutorial-for-spatial-data-processing>`_.
-We gave a training course at the 20th JAXA Kyoto & Carbon initiative meeting on object based classification, the notes are available to download from `Sourceforge <https://sourceforge.net/projects/rsgislib/files/Training/JAXA_GMW_RSGISLibCourse.zip>`_.
+RSGISLib is taught as part of the `Masters course at Aberystwyth University <https://courses.aber.ac.uk/postgraduate/gis-remote-sensing-masters/>`_ but we can also offer bespoke training and have hosted people here Aberystwyth who have been interested in collaborating and learning more about RSGISLib and associated tools.

 We also write a blog (`spectraldifferences <http://spectraldifferences.wordpress.com/>`_) which contains some tutorials on using RSGISLib as well as other open source software we're involved with.